 Climate change is a serious issue facing the world.
 The climate changes which are already affecting our planet can be seen in rising sea levels, melting ice caps and glaciers, more severe storms and hurricanes, more droughts, and wildfires increased precipitation in some areas of the world while other regions experience less rainfall.
 It’s important that we do what we can to reduce climate change risks by reducing greenhouse gas emissions into the atmosphere as well as adapting to climate impacts.
-Artificial intelligence (AI), machine learning (ML)/ deep learning (DL), advanced analytics have been widely used for decades across different industries such as finance, healthcare, etc., but their use cases related to climate change have not been explored much yet.
+Artificial intelligence (AI), machine learning (ML)/ deep learning (DL), data science, advanced analytics have been widely used for decades across different industries such as finance, healthcare, etc., but their use cases related to climate change have not been explored much yet.
 In this blog post, we will list down different use cases in which AI & ML can be used to tackle climate change related problems.

 What are some of the key AI / ML use cases related to climate change?